 just like you can use a butter knife to turn a screw, but there are really cool things that are actually designed to do that job much better than a knife.

 What does your site need to do?

 That is the first question you should ask when choosing a platform for your new site.
 What do you want your site to do?
 Is your site a basic brochure site that just describes your services or products that is relatively static and rarely updated?
 Do you require a blog component?
 Maybe it’s a much more complicated site that requires e-commerce or special user functionality such as educational courses.
 Knowing what you want to do is paramount to making the decision on platform.

 What can you afford to pay?

 Second is knowing your budget.
 Building a bespoke site will often increase the price over building a WordPress site but in many cases doing so will lower the cost of operation over time.
-And all to often you can actually pay more up front for a site when the developers are trying to use a technology not well suited for the site’s requirements.
+And all too often you can actually pay more up front for a site when the developers are trying to use a technology not well suited for the site’s requirements.

-There are usually cheaper options too compared to building a WordPress site.
+There are usually cheaper options compared to building a WordPress site.
 Static sites written in pure HTML and CSS and site builders like SquareSpace offer budget friendly options compared to using a CMS or bespoke site.

 Are they selling you what you really need?